gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ## Governance
 ### Organizations and Accounts
 **AWS Organizations** allow the creation of new AWS accounts.
-They let you centrally manage billing, control access, compliance, secuirty and share resources acxross your AWS accounts.
+They let you centrally manage billing, control access, compliance, security and share resources across your AWS accounts.

 **Root Account User** is a single sign-in identity that has complete access to all AWS services and resources in an account.
 Each account has a Root Account User.